shencike/McBot/README.md

 MC AdBot

-Made By 10io
+Made By shenci

 nobody maintains this project hh :)

-you must Pay attention to a guy called shenci1000 He will Make money with this projects
+you must Pay attention to a guy called 10io  He will Make money with this projects

 Supported Servers :2b2t.xin